arcana-network/docs.arcana/docs/relnotes/rn_main_auth_v1.0.3.md

 The Auth SDK has been updated for better login performance powered by an improved [ADKG subsystem](https://github.com/arcana-network/adkg/releases).

+## Bug Fixes

+**Wallet UI Display for Mobile Apps**

+Earlier, the built-in Arcana wallet UI did not utilize the full mobile screen display.
+This has been fixed now.

 ---

 ## Get Started